Using Rules

 Custom Actions

-Custom Actions consist of any 3rd party dependencies, project libraries, or custom activities.
+Custom Actions consist of any 3rd party dependencies, project libraries, custom activities, and Method Invocation.

 Reuse